build-on-aws/content/tutorials/getting-started-with-amplify-on-react-native/index.md

 date: 2022-11-11
 ---

 In this post we're going to take a React Native Todo app and address few of the common issues faced by developers.
-We will start by looking into offline first app development, which is basically an approach that in case users' mobile device loses connectivity how can we handle allowing the app to continue to function by persisting data on the device itself and for that we will take look into adding amplify/DataStore client library to handle that for us.
-We will demonstrate this without using any external environment.
+We will start by looking into offline first app development, which is basically an approach that in case users' mobile device loses connectivity how can we handle allowing the app to continue to function by persisting data on the device itself and for that we will take look into adding Amplify DataStore client library to handle that for us.
+We will first demonstrate this without using any external environment in the cloud.
 Next, we will gradually add integration with AWS using Amplify to add authentication.
-Lastly, we will use AWS Amplify DataStore to help orchestrate data synchronization between the time our device lost connectivity and the time it regained connection and update our AWS backend storage for our Todo app.
+Lastly, we will establish cloud backend resources and use AWS Amplify DataStore to help orchestrate data synchronization between the time our device lost connectivity and the time it regained connection and update our AWS backend storage for our Todo app.

 ## What you will learn

-- Handling offline data storage on device via Amplify DataStore dependency
+- Handling offline data storage on device via Amplify DataStore.
-- Adding authorization with Amplify Auth
+- Adding authorization with Amplify Auth.
 - Use of Amplify DataStore to orchestrate data synchronization between mobile app and Amplify's backend services.

 ## Sidebar